WizzyModpack/wizzymodpack.github.io/index.md

 ---
 layout: template
 ---
-### Wizzy Modpack - Documentation
+### Wizzy Modpack

+Wizzy is a Minecraft modpack, available excludively on the ATLauncher.

 ## About
-Wizzy is a Minecraft modpack, available excludively on the ATLauncher.
-The ATLauncher can be downloaded from their website, here: [ATLauncher Download](https://atlauncher.com/downloads).
-Once the ATLauncher is installed, you can install the Wizzy modpack by going to the _Packs_ tab and searcing for _Wizzy_.
-Then, click _New Instance_, name the instance (optional), select the version of Wizzy to install (optional), then click _Install_.

-FURTHER DOCUMENTATION COMING

-## Help

-##Versions

-##Known Issues
+Wizzy is a fully customisable modpack that brings together many categories of Minecraft mods, such as Adventure, Magic, Building and Technology.
+You can choose one of our pre-defined sets of mods, or create your own.
+Since 2015, the goal of Wizzy has been to provide players with a customizable experience to allow you to get the most fun out of Minecraft.

+Check out the links at the top of the page for more information about Wizzy.